oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 Given some text in a file, count the number of each word present in the text.

-If we work in Python (because we like Python, right?), then our best bet is a library called mrjob.
-These examples have, for the most part, been pulled from the mrjob docs.
+If we work in Python (because we like Python, right?), then our best bet is a library called [`mrjob`](https://pythonhosted.org/mrjob/).
+These examples have, for the most part, been pulled from the `mrjob` docs.

 To jump straight to the end, here’s what the final code would look like, more or less: